mbilling/PBIConnectors/README.md

 ## The Instagram Connector

+### Instagram - Facebok page association issue
+To pull statistics from Instagram you need to set-up an association with a Facebook Page.
+This is not a big deal.
+But if you already did this a while ago, you might need doing it again.
+If the Instagram connector fails with the message "The field 'connected_instagram_account' of the record wasn't found." then the Instagram account and the Facebook page are not completely connected.

+I have been able to circumvent this problem by
+1. Switching the IOS/Android app from Business Account to Personal Account and back to Business Account.
+2. The again from the IOS/Android app - Unlink Facebook account and Link it again.

+## Get started

 To build the connector you need to create a Facebook/Instagram App to get an OAuth2 key and secret.
 You need to have your Instagram Account conected to your Facebook Page, [read more here][instagram-info]